Aortoiliac occlusive disease: History

 The condition was first described by Robert Graham in 1813, but the condition with its triad of symptoms was ascribed to René Leriche.
 Leriche, a French surgeon, linked the pathophysiology with the anatomy of the condition.
-John Hunter's dissections of atherosclerotic aortic bifurcations from the late 18th century are preserved at the Hunterian Museum, but Leriche was first to publish on the subject based on a patient he treated with the condition at the age of 30.
+John Hunter's dissections of atherosclerotic aortic bifurcations from the late 18th century are preserved at the Hunterian Museum in London, but Leriche was first to publish on the subject based on a patient he treated with the condition at the age of 30.
 Following treatment the 30-year-old was able to walk without pain and maintain an erection.